arionct/Boston-City-Budget/README.md

 * Code and cleaned datasets are in the repo.
 Cleaned code and data by removing unnecessary punctuations and converting data to numerical values.
 * Provided a detailed README with instruction on how to run the code.
 * Video containing our visualizations and findings

+## Progress Since Midterm Report:
+We added more geographical analysis based on economic data of neighborhoods:
+A model for project budget vs. poverty rate linear regression model.
+Outlier detection and removal, along with Huber regression was used to improve our previous project budget vs. per capita income model from one month ago.

+An interactive website detailing our findings and breaking down results based on budgets was implemented to allow for user accessibilty.
+Please read the 'How to Run the Code' section to run this website.
+Visualizations: Please run our code to see interactive visualizations with analysis.